GSA/GSA-APIs/working_group_projects.md

 ## Other Ideas
 * Review Website Analytics
+* Review api analytics
 * Review and publish the data coming in through the feedback pane on the bottom right of gsa.gov/developer
+* Memorialize regular workflows, such as requesting DNS setup and SSL certs